clemsos/writings/_quora/2015-08-27-What-are-some-good-French-rap-artists.md

 source: quora
 language: en
 title: |
-    What are some good French rap artists? -
+    What are some good French rap artists?
-    Quora
 ---

 The compilation *Rapattitude 2* gather a selection of the greatest songs